osparking/OsParking_src/README.md

 OsParking(ff) supports both English & Korean GUI, simulator and real hardware idevice support fo 3 kinds of devices(camera, E-board and gate bari), needs OsParking-DB(another OsParking repository)

-OsParking (\ˈäz...\)pronounced 'Oz'Parking, as in The Wizard of Oz) is an Open Source Parking Lot Management Software.
+OsParking (\ˈäz...\ˈ)pronounced 'Oz'Parking, as in The Wizard of Oz) is an Open Source Parking Lot Management Software.
 In an extended sense, it is a term which describes a simulation package that includes OsParking(manager) and three device simulators(Camera, E-Board, GateBar).

 OsParking software assumes the use of LPR (License Plate Recognition) module to recognize car tag numbers.